 New, sharper programming is being created daily, providing better platforms for websites to be built on.
 If your software is outdated, it will inevitably cause your site to be slower, less professional, and vulnerable to cyberattacks.

-Dated software can also be a turn off aesthetically for potential visitors.
+Dated software can be a turn off, aesthetically, for potential visitors.
 If the interface of your web applications still looks like Windows XP, your site is begging to be updated (something that even Clippy, the talking paper clip, could tell you).
 Consumers will be less likely to engage with a site that comes across as amateurish or neglected.

 Clue #4 – Your website design has not changed in a good long while.